Early Life and Military Service

-Vincent Viola was born in Brooklyn, New York, in 1956, to an Italian-American family.
-His father, an immigrant from Italy, served in the U.S. Army during World War II, which instilled a strong sense of service in Viola.
-He graduated from Brooklyn Technical High School and then attended the United States Military Academy at West Point, where he played on the sprint football team and served as a cadet company commander.
+Vincent James Viola was born in 1956 in Brooklyn, New York, to Italian-American parents.
+His father, an immigrant, worked as a truck driver after serving in the U.S. Army during World War II.
+Viola graduated from Brooklyn Technical High School and attended the United States Military Academy at West Point, where he played on the sprint football team.
+He graduated in 1977 with a bachelor's degree and was commissioned as a second lieutenant in the U.S. Army.
+He served in the 101st Airborne Division and later earned a Juris Doctor degree from New York Law School in 1983.

 Rise to Success